The Final Solution

 ![]() |

-This is an 18-year-old Russian girl |
+This is an 18-year-old Russian girl, starved beyond recognition. |

 6. Expropriation

-Many of the valuable items such as painting appropriated from Jewish victims were never found after the war and remain in private hands, handed down in some fashion from the people who stole them originally.
+Many of the valuable items such as paintings appropriated from Jewish victims were never found after the war and remain in private hands, handed down in some fashion from the people who stole them originally.
 Caches of them are found regularly and restitution of some sort made either to the victims themselves or to the families of the deceased.

 7. Working.
 Them.
 To.
 Death.